TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 6 - Automation/4.6.2-outgoing-communication/_index.md

 -   vRealize Operations Management Pack for vRealize Orchestrator.

-To describe the details let us focus on a simple use case: “If a VM (the OS) crashes, this VM should be hard-reset.”
+To describe the details let us focus on a simple use case: "If a VM (the OS) crashes, this VM should be hard-reset."

-As “seems to be crashed” or the exact description how to determine if a VM really crashed is not object of this chapter, we assume we have appropriate symptom and alert definitions in place.
+As "seems to be crashed" or the exact description how to determine if a VM really crashed is not object of this chapter, we assume we have appropriate symptom and alert definitions in place.

 The generic **recipe** from use case to auto-remediation is almost always applicable: